 Leechburg is a very small borough located in the state of Pennsylvania.
 With a population of 2,069 people and two constituent neighborhoods, Leechburg is the 580th largest community in Pennsylvania.
 Leechburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Leechburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Leechburg is a borough of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Leechburg who work in office and administrative support (16.59%), sales jobs (10.58%), and personal care services (7.81%).
+Because occupations involving physical labor dominate the local economy, Leechburg is generally considered to be a blue-collar town.
+37.70% of the Leechburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Leechburg is a borough of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Leechburg who work in office and administrative support (12.73%), sales jobs (11.38%), and teaching (4.90%).

-In terms of college education, the citizens of Leechburg rank slightly lower than the national average.
-15.45% of adults 25 and older in Leechburg have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Leechburg is nearly on par with the US average for all cities of 21.84%: 17.10% of adults 25 and older in Leechburg have a bachelor's degree or advanced degree.

-The per capita income in Leechburg in 2010 was $20,786, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $83,144 for a family of four.
+The per capita income in Leechburg in 2010 was $22,208, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $88,832 for a family of four.

 The people who call Leechburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Leechburg residents report their race to be White, followed by Asian.
+The greatest number of Leechburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Leechburg include Irish, Italian, Polish, and English.

 The most common language spoken in Leechburg is English.
-Other important languages spoken here include Chinese and Vietnamese.
+Other important languages spoken here include Spanish and Vietnamese.